MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/match.rst

 **rtol**
 	A *number* specifying the relative tolerance on all variable steps.
 If an update is smaller than :literal:`rtol` relative to its variable value, the command will return the status :literal:`"XTOL"`\ . (default: :const:`eps`).
-	Example: :literal:`tol = 1e- 8`.
+	Example: :expr:`tol = 1e- 8`.

 **nvar**
 	A *number* specifying the number of variables of the problem.
-It is useful when the problem is made abstract with functions and it is not possible to deduce this count from single variable definitions, or one needs to override it. (default: :literal:`nil`).
+It is useful when the problem is made abstract with functions and it is not possible to deduce this count from single variable definitions, or one needs to override it. (default: :const:`nil`).
- 	Example: :literal:`nvar = 15`.
+ 	Example: :expr:`nvar = 15`.

 **get**
 	A *callable* :literal:`(x, e)` updating a *vector* passed as first argument with the values of all variables, optionally using the matching environment passed as second argument.
-This attribute supersedes all single variable :literal:`get` and may be useful when it is better to read all the variables together, or when they are all *local*\ s or *upvalue*\ s. (default: :literal:`nil`).
+This attribute supersedes all single variable :literal:`get` and may be useful when it is better to read all the variables together, or when they are all *local*\ s or *upvalue*\ s. (default: :const:`nil`).
-	Example: :literal:`get = \x,e -> e.usrdef.var:copy(x)`.
+	Example: :expr:`get = \x,e -> e.usrdef.var:copy(x)`.

 **set**
 	A *callable* :literal:`(x, e)` updating all the variables with the values passed as first argument in a *vector*, optionally using the matching environment passed as second argument.
-This attribute supersedes all single variable :literal:`get` and may be useful when it is better to read all the variables together, or when they are all *local*\ s or *upvalue*\ s.(default: :literal:`nil`).
+This attribute supersedes all single variable :literal:`get` and may be useful when it is better to read all the variables together, or when they are all *local*\ s or *upvalue*\ s.(default: :const:`nil`).
-	Example: :literal:`set = \x,e -> x:copy(e.usrdef.var)`.
+	Example: :expr:`set = \x,e -> x:copy(e.usrdef.var)`.

 **nowarn**
 	A *logical* disabling a warning emitted when the definition of :literal:`get` and :literal:`set` are advised but not defined.
-It is safe to not define :literal:`get` and :literal:`set` in such case, but it will significantly slowdown the code. (default: :literal:`nil`).
+It is safe to not define :literal:`get` and :literal:`set` in such case, but it will significantly slowdown the code. (default: :const:`nil`).
-	Example: :literal:`nowarn = true`.
+	Example: :expr:`nowarn = true`.

 .. _sec.match.cst: